Data Handling

 - Is returned in scan poll responses and webhook payloads

-- Persists indefinitely with the scan record
+- Is retained for 30 days with the scan record

 - Is limited to 4 KB maximum